Sep

 Flying Burrito in Raleigh.
 The original in Chapel Hill has been diluted after being sold.

-• a gravatar Oberlin Said:
+• Oberlin Said:

 Definitely have to agree with The Black Dog.
 That place had the best shrimp and grits, everytime I’ve ordered them since then I’ve been disappointed.
 I’ll go ahead and throw out Scotty’s too - the one in the old North Hills, probably nostalgia talkin’ there though..

-• a gravatar VaNC Said:
+• VaNC Said:

 I can’t believe you left out the Rathskellar on Hillsborough.
 Always packed, always a favorite.
 Miss the great salads, sweet potato ravioli, burger, marinated tofu, you name it.
 Was a great place to take a crowd when you had some meat eaters, some veggies, some who wanted something light, etc. It had a huge menu and all great.